einaru/luma/doc/source/userguide.rst

 ============================
 When you have added servers to the serverlist its time to manage the available plugins.
 By default no plugins is activated.
-To activate a plugin you must select ``Edit → Configure Plugins`` from the menubar.
+To activate a plugin you must select ``Edit → Settings`` from the menubar to open the settings dialog, and select the plugins tab.
 A list of all avilable plugins will be shown, and you can select the plugins you can to activate.
 If the plugin support it, you can also edit plugin spesific settings from the same dialog.